 Camper, Camping or Car?

-We travelled Tasmania by car for our road trip and stayed in hotels at each destination.
+We travelled around Tasmania by car for our road trip and stayed in hotels at each destination.
 I loved this as we had some lovely Tassie accommodation and it was really relaxing at each place.
 However, Tasmania is also the perfect destination for a camping or campervan road trip, and there are lots of great scenic spots to pitch a tent or park up your motorhome.
 With all options, I highly recommend booking in advance, especially if you’re travelling at a peak period (summer, school holidays or festivals).

 Hobart – Day 1

-Arriving into Hobart, pick up a rental car (or camper) and check into your accommodation for the night.
+Arriving in Hobart, pick up a rental car (or camper) and check into your accommodation for the night.
 If you have an early flight, then make the most of the rest of the day in Hobart.
 There is a lot do to here, and you’ll have time on the way back to explore too, but highlights include:

 - MONA – Museum of Old and New Art

 - Salamanca Market

 Hobart has lots of great accommodation from holiday rentals to lovely hotels.

 For luxury book the MACq 01 Hotel right on the waterfront, with each room telling a story of a Tasmanian character.

 For something midrange, Customs House Hotel has an unbeatable location in a historic pub.